 A supplier listing for all dairy ingredients is located at ThinkUSAdairy Select "Supplier Search" to start your search and then select the ingredient you are looking for.

 - If I want to fortify a product with protein, how do I choose whether to use a whey protein concentrate with 80% protein (WPC80) or a whey protein isolate (WPI)?

 Typically you would make the selection by looking at the total composition and the cost of each ingredient and think about what application you want to use it in.
-A WPC80 will have about 5-7% fat, 4-5% lactose, and 4% ash.
-A WPI will have less than 1% fat, about 1% lactose, and 2% ash.
+For instance, a WPC80 will have about 5-7% fat, 4-5% lactose, and 4% ash.
+Compare that to a WPI, which will have less than 1% fat, about 1% lactose, and 2% ash.
 A WPC80 will be less expensive than a WPI.
 If you are not concerned about the fat and lactose in a WPC80 then use it to fortify with protein.
-WPC80 can have more flavors associated with the fat which may or may not be desirable for your application.
+WPC80 can have more flavors associated with the fat, which may or may not be desirable for your application.
 If you are trying to make a low pH clear drink then a WPI is the only ingredient that will provide good clarity.

 - Where do I go to find some starting formulas?